Sussex outdoor cinemas

 Back for it’s 4th year and this time it’s 80’s favourite The Goonies on a giant 40ft inflatable screen on East Green on Saturday 19 Aug.
 This outdoor cinema has the bonus of being free and non-ticketed.
 Just bring a rug to sit on.

 Sunset Screenings, De La Warr Pavilion, Bexhill, Aug 5, 12, 19 & 27

 De La Warr is putting on Sunset Screenings on an outside sea-facing wall this August, with plenty of family-friendly options across the school holidays.
-It’s 80s video game classic Tron on 5 Aug, The Iron Giant on 12 Aug, the People’s Choice on 19 Aug – the winner from a vote between several sci-fi films, and Star Wars: Rogue One on 27 Aug.
+Tron is early in the month and it ends with It’s Star Wars: Rogue One on 27 Aug.
 Sunset is expected around 8.30pm and there are family-friendly activities from 6.00pm on the terrace beforehand.
 Best of all, the films are all free!